VIJAY1618/Topic_Modelling/README.md

 # Topic_modelling
 Topic modelling is statsitical modelling for finding the topics of the  document  that can explain the hidden information in a particular document.

-LDA Latent Dirchiled Allocation ,it is a probailistc topic modelling.LDA assumes that each document is a mix of topics and each topic is mix of words or tokens.
+LDA Latent Dirchiled Allocation ,it is a probabilistic topic modelling.LDA assumes that each document is a mix of topics and each topic is mix of words or tokens.

 Latent:it means yet hidden/abstract is not discovered